 Weldpundit has a simpler guide on how to choose a welding respirator for home welders.

 Tight-fitting welding respirators are popular, but need a perfect fit and create negative pressure in the breathing zone.
-For these reasons, they are not suitable for:
+For these reasons, they are not suitable for you:

-- Welders with facial hair, facial deformities, or injuries that prevent a tight fit.
+- Have facial hair, facial deformities, or injuries that prevent a tight fit.

-- Welders with specific medical issues may experience difficulties from increased heat and moisture in their breathing zone.
+- Experience difficulties from increased heat and moisture in your breathing zone.